ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

         -We check into the instancesDictionary to see if the assigner or components of the methodCall have already been identified(only used to link the new instance with the instance that is assigning a value) -If there is no instance that matched the assigner or components of the methodCall, we must add the assigne and assigner, or just the methodCall, to the instancesDictionary, in order to later identify them

-「 Scenario 」     ※ Get the last assigner of an instance This aims to check when an instance has been assigned a value by another instance, like "team = manager.CreateTeam()", and "manager = CreateManager()"
-Given:
-        -AntlrVisitor finished analysing the code
-        -instancesDictionary has been filled
-        -
-When:
-        -We need to clean aliases
-Then:
-        -

-namespace.(class1,class2,class3).property : int
-myNum : namespace2.(class0, class1).property